 How can I tell when my power will be restored?

-The map may not show an outage directly over your home or business even though you don’t have power.
-Outages can often affect many homes and businesses.
-You may, however, see an outage symbol near you; that is because we place the outage symbol near the location of our electrical equipment where an outage originates.
+For your safety, we don't place an outage symbol directly over your home or business.
+You may, however, see an outage symbol near you; outage symbols generally appear near our electrical equipment where the outage originates, instead of over individual locations.
 So, if multiple people in the same neighborhood report an outage, we will indicate an outage near that neighborhood.
-For your safety, we don’t show specific homes or businesses without power.

-Sometimes though the map won’t show an outage in your area even though you don’t have power.
+Sometimes the map won’t show an outage in your area even though you don’t have power.
 The map updates every 10 minutes, so it doesn't take long to update.
 However, if after 15 to 20 minutes, you still don't see your outage on the map, report the outage by calling 800-544-4857 (800-LIGHT-KS).
-It never hurts to report an outage even if you whole neighborhood is affected.
-There could also be a problem with your home's electrical system.

-Hover over the outage icon (triangle shapes) for your area to view more details about the outage, including estimated time of restoration (if known).
+Click on the outage icon (circular shapes) for your area to view more details about the outage, including estimated time of restoration (if known).

 Crews may be responding to a high priority concern (like a hospital or first responder location), or they may drive by your home to get to the location where the issue resides.

 First, try using a more generic address.
 For example, if you're using 1 SW Main St., type 1 Main St. instead.
 If that doesn't work, you can contact us at 1-800-383-1183.